|

 Technology with the most utility of the decade: USB

 Before the 2000s, PCs and devices such as scanners and printers plugged and played with each other via serial and parallel ports.
 Problem was, there were different ports for different devices, and different ports from different vendors with different devices, which made things pretty complicated and - worse - expensive for the industry.
 They also set limits on PC-peripheral interoperability.
+IBM, Microsoft, Intel and others decided to end this, and in 1996 began work on a standard data-transfer interface that became the Universal Serial Bus; a version 1.0 spec passed that year.
+It was USB 2.0 in 2000, though, that really changed things with faster 480 Mbit/s throughput compared to USB 1.0's 12 Mbit/s.

+Suddenly, PCs, scanners and keyboards weren't the only ones plugging and playing nicely.
+USB's compact size, speed and openness meant hubs, videos, microphones, cameras, cell phones, chargers and increasingly smaller, high-capacity devices were also starting to plug and play.
 Then USB took an evolutionary step.
 It became a device in and of itself: from thumbnail storage that started at 256Mb and grew quickly to gigabytes, to wireless adapters from Orange and Verizon that killed the clunky, vendor-specific PCMCIA cards and made portable computing more lightweight and affordable.
+No wonder Intel chose to boast about the fact that USB co-inventor Ajay Bhatt is one of its employees during a campaign celebrating how far the industry has come using the chip giant's technologies and its brains.

 The new Microsoft of the decade: Google

+It took Microsoft 20 years to shift from technology David challenging tech giants to opaque corporate entity of dark and unclear motives that screwed partners and the competition.
+Google achieved that in half the time.
 In the 1990s, Microsoft sullied the good name that it had started building in the 1970s by forcing OEMs to ship IE to kill Netscape and by closing down small rivals by launching its own versions of their software and then charging low or no price.
 And there were the apparent invasions of privacy, with Windows supposedly spying on users and reporting back to Redmond.
+By the beginning of the Noughties, Microsoft had been put in its place.
+Judge Jackson's findings of fact came down in September 2000, and the settlement came in November 2001.

 Kleptomaniac of the decade: Oracle